banned-books/project_banned_books/README.md

 8. Run in the terminal `cd ../ && jupyter notebook`
 9. You can now run our code.

-However, we recommend using Option 2 below for free GPUs in Colab.
+However, we recommend using Option 2 below to use free GPUs in Colab.

 # Option 2: Run Our Code in Colab & GDrive (Click the Badges Below)